-Read GENERAL RULES.
+1. Read GENERAL RULES.

-- 2. Entries will be taken from 11:00 a.m. to 12:00 noon on Tuesday. - 3.
+- 3. Must be enrolled in Poultry Project to exhibit. - 4.
+Check-in will be from 11:00 a.m. to 12:00 noon on Tuesday. - 5.
+No bird can be cooped without checking in with the superintendent and the entry cards are matched with each bird. - 6.
 Exhibitor may exhibit no more than 3 classes of birds and only 1 entry per class.
 Exhibitor needs to provide their own cages for turkeys and geese.
-Fair cages are too small. - 4.
-Blue Ribbon winners will be eligible for the State Fair. - 5.
-All standard breeds will be shown by breed. - 6.
-Poultry must be banded with a numbered band to insure proper identification. - 7.
+Fair cages are too small. - 7.
+Poultry must be banded with a numbered band to insure proper identification. - 8.
 Poultry shown must be tested and shown free of pullorum-typhoid diseases.
 Testing may be done 90 days prior to time of entry but after 90 days the bird needs to be retested.
-Proof of test results are due at entry time. - 8.
+Proof of test results are due at entry time. - 9.
 Entries must be inspected for mites and lice before being placed in cages.
 If a bird is brought to the fair with lice, etc. it needs to be treated at that time or taken home.
-It should not be placed in cages until it is treated. - 9.
-Please specify class, breed (Rhode Island Red, Belgium Quail, Plymouth Barred Rock, etc.), etc., age (young or old) and sex on entry card. - 10.
-Poultry will be grouped by the APA Class. - 11.
-No bird can be cooped without checking in with the superintendent and the entry cards are matched with each bird. - 12.
-Poultry will be judged according to the APA Standard. - 13.
-Exhibitor is expected to feed and water their own birds (Exhibitor is expected to provide adequate water dish for each pen). - 14.
-Water Fowl do not qualify for State Fair. - 15.
-Must be enrolled in poultry project to exhibit.
+It should not be placed in cages until it is treated. - 10.
+Exhibitor is expected to feed and water their own birds (Exhibitor is expected to provide adequate water dish for each pen). - 11.
+All standard breeds will be shown by breed. - 12.
+Please specify class, breed (Rhode Island Red, Belgium Quail, Plymouth Barred Rock, etc.), etc., age (young or old) and sex on entry card. - 13.
+Poultry will be grouped by the APA Class. - 14.
+Poultry will be judged according to the APA Standard. - 15.
+Water Fowl do not qualify for State Fair. - 16.
+Blue Ribbon winners will be eligible for the State Fair.